Barbecue Video Pioneer Talks Dino Ribs

 Fortunately, there’s a place where you can type in a question like “how to barbecue low and slow.”
 When you do, you get a treasure trove of barbecue video content, a virtual show-and-tell of recipes, cooking styles, and product demonstrations.

 The internet is overflowing with smoky success stories and mouth-watering meats, thanks in part to Man Cave Meals.
-Hear everything John Setzler has to say about low and slow barbecue in our podcast episode here.

 The Foundation of Man Cave Barbecue Flavor

 The world of “how-to” barbecue videos initially attracted John when he started searching the internet for tips on using his grilling equipment.
-That was a decade ago, when the YouTube landscape of barbecue “how-to” instruction was fairly sparse.
+That was a decade ago, when the YouTube landscape of barbecue “how-to” instruction was sparse.

 Since then, John steadily created a library of product and cooking demonstrations – hundreds of videos.
 His early work caught quick attention.
 Plenty of people like John were on internet searches for “how-to” information.
 They found John.
 Business content relationships with Kamado Joe and Atlanta Grill Company evolved.
 And now, John has become a master of a low and slow hobby that started for him with a Weber Smokey Mountain and has included culinary classes and a one-day workshop with celebrity pitmaster Harry Soo.